 There are many different methods that you can use.
 From email marketing with discount codes to using Social Media to post exclusive deals or updates.
 Or stating specifically on your channels “Black Friday Exclusive Deals”, changing your landing page links to a Black Friday specific page or creating banners tailored to your Black Friday bargains on the homepage.

-Whichever way you choose to show your involvement in Black Friday, it’s important to get this content seen and promoted across all platforms to reach as many potential customers as possible.
+Whichever way you choose to show your involvement in Black Friday, it’s important to get this content seen and promoted across all platforms.
+This way, you will reach as many potential customers as possible.
 We even suggest contacting well-known bloggers or social media influencers to get promotional agreements with them.

 Okay, so you know more about how to tackle such a humongous retail event head-on to achieve success.
-Its clear mobile is going to have a big impact on almost every retailer out there and with changing customer behaviour and preferences, you need to keep a watchful eye on trends so you can plan your marketing strategies to perfection.
+It’s clear mobile is going to have a big impact on almost every retailer out there.
+With changing customer behaviour and preferences, you need to keep a watchful eye on trends so you can plan your marketing strategies to perfection.

 Don’t forget this is a two-parter!
-Check out next week’s Black Friday tips to dive deeper into:
+Check out our extra Black Friday tips to dive deeper into: